-Amend the first paragraph of Section 5-2(c) as follows:
+Section 9.
+The first paragraph of Section 5-2(c) of said Charter shall be amended by deleting the strikethrough text and adding the bold text as follows:

-"Any board, commission, or committee appointed by the Board of Selectmen or Town Manager that has a department head, shall appoint the department head and any assistants to the department head with the concurrence of the Town Manager." shall have the department head appointed by the Town Manager."
+"The department head of any board, commission, or committee appointed by the Board of Selectmen or Town Manager, if one exists, appoint the department head and any assistants to the department head with the concurrence of the Town Manager." shall be appointed by the Town Manager."